EthanSiapno/Luck-Bot/README.md

   * Receive advice from a sometimes funny, sometimes wise fortune cookie.
 * RNG Chooser
   * Provide a number of choices and the bot will pick one of the choices at random.
 Separate the choices with a space between each word.
+* Lottery Number Picker
+  * Pennsylvania Powerball
+    * Picks five "white" balls from a range of 1-55 (inclusive) and a Powerball, which is from a range of 1-42 (inclusive).
+The Powerball can be the same value as one of the white balls but there can be no two duplicating white balls.

 # Mid-Implementation:

 ### Non-Games
 * Number Guessing Game (Higher or Lower)
   * Need to figure out how to have the bot active until the game is finished
 * Lottery Number Picker
-  * Pennsylvania Powerball
   * Mega Millions

 # Unimplemented: